-This is our Essential Guide to Surfing in Bali.
+This is our Essential Guide to Surfing Bali.
 Keep reading for everything you need to know about planning a surf trip to this tropical paradise in Indonesia.

-Glistening in the Indonesian waters, the hedonistic island of Bali is best known for its azure blue sea, exotic coral reef, luscious vegetation and dramatic volcanic backdrop.
+Glistening in the Indonesian waters, the hedonistic island of Bali is best known for its azure blue sea, exotic coral reef, luscious vegetation, and dramatic volcanic backdrop.
 Many come for a spiritual experience; whether visiting one of its many temples, or the other type of religion here – surfing.

 With a population of more than four million, Bali is a thriving cultural hub to visit any time of year.
 Noted for its warm hospitality and breath-taking beauty, there’s more to it than first meets the eye.